Music of the Danganronpa series: Danganronpa 3: The End of Hope's Peak High School themes

 The Danganronpa 3: The End of Hope's Peak High School anime series features original opening and ending themes.
 "Kamiiro Awase" is the opening theme to the show's Despair Arc, accompanied by "Zettai Kibō Birthday" as the corresponding ending theme.
 The Future Arc features "Dead or Lie" as its opening, whilst "Recall the End" is the ending.
-"Ever Free" by Hide with Spread Beaver is used as a ending theme exclusively in the final episodes, being chosen to conclude the show since Kodaka had been listening to the song during the beginning of production.
+"Ever Free" by Hide with Spread Beaver is used as an ending theme exclusively in the final episode, being chosen to conclude the show since Kodaka had been listening to the song during the beginning of production.

 The Despair Arc ending theme, "Zettai Kibō Birthday", is performed by Ogata as Nagito Komaeda.
 It was released as a single by NBCUniversal Entertainment Japan on August 3, 2016.
 The complementing opening theme, "Kamiiro Awase", is performed by the four-member music unit Binaria, made up of writer Annabel, composer Nagi Yanagi, arranger Yoshihisa Nagao, and visual artist Xai.
 "Kamiiro Awase" was released as a single by NBCUniversal Japan on the same day as "Zettai Kibō Birthday", and was available in both a regular and limited edition.
 "Zettai Kibō Birthday" featured on the Oricon charts for three weeks, peaking at 37th place, whilst "Kamiiro Awase" charted for four weeks and peaked at No. 38.

 The opening theme to the Future Arc, "Dead or Lie", is performed by Maon Kurosaki and Trustrick.
 It is composed and arranged by Keisuke Kurose of the band Uroboros, with its lyrics having been written by Kurosaki.
 The Future Arc ending theme, "Recall the End", is performed by Trustrick alone, and is produced and arranged by Narasaki of Coaltar of the Deepers.
 "Recall the End" was released on August 10, 2016, by Nippon Columbia as part of an extended play.
 "Dead or Lie" was released as a single seven days later, on NBCUniversal Entertainment Japan.
 "Dead or Lie" stayed on the Oricon Singles Chart for five weeks, peaking at No. 27, whilst "Recall the End" charted for three weeks on the albums chart, peaking at No. 17.

 Music videos for "Kamiiro Awase" and "Dead or Lie" were released by NBCUniversal Japan, after they had showcased them in 45 to 50 second previews on YouTube.